Karna (Vaghela dynasty)

-Karna II (IAST: Karṇa, r. c.
+Karna (IAST: Karṇa, r. c.
 1296 – c.
-1304) was the last ruler of the Kingdom of Gujarat in India.
+1304) was the last Vaghela king of Gujarat region in India.
 Little is known about his life except his defeat against Alauddin Khalji of the Delhi Sultanate.
 Alauddin's forces ransacked his kingdom in 1299, forcing him to flee Gujarat.
 Karna seems to have gained control of at least some part of his territory in the subsequent years.
 However, a second invasion in 1304 resulted in the end of the Vaghela dynasty.

 Names

 Variations of his name include Karnadeva (in Vaghela inscriptions), Rai Karan, and Karan Dev (in vernacular literature).
 He is also known as Karna II to distinguish him from the Chaulukya king Karna.
 The 15th century epic poem Kanhadade Prabandha calls him "Rao Karnade".
 The 16th century Portuguese historian João de Barros calls him "Galacarna".

 Early life

 Karna was a son of the Vaghela king Rama.
 Karna succeeded his uncle Saragadeva (the brother of Rama) on the throne.
 Sarangadeva's kingdom included the present-day Gujarat, and also extended up to Abu in present-day Rajasthan.
 Karna appears to have inherited this entire territory.
 Aside from his defeat against Alauddin Khalji, very little is known about his reign.